garthk/puppet-wp-micro/README.md

 ## TODO

 * Finish replicating Ewan's work (current step: "Run a blitz.io test to see how we’re doing")
+* Fix the security again.
+* Fix the CSS when not on the admin page.

 ## Installation